 - Wonkavator Super Lock - When “Super Lock” is qualified through various methods, the next shot to the side loop will divert and kick the ball up to a platform where it’s locked for Wonkavator Multiball on the LE and CE.
 At the beginning of Wonkavator Multiball, all three locked balls will be deposited into the left ramp entrance.

 - GUM targets - Three circular standup targets spell GUM to light the Kickback at the left outlane.
 Completing the targets will also qualify Violet.

-- Right ramp - A rather steep, risky ramp at the very right of the game, which curves around to feed the right inlane.
+- Right ramp (Factory ramp) - A rather steep, risky ramp at the very right of the game, which curves around to feed the right inlane.
 Along with collecting Wonka Bars when the insert is lit, this ramp acts as a mode shot and adds a letter to “WONKA” (shown on the factory tower to the right of this ramp).
 Spelling WONKA qualifies a blue insert for the Factory Tour.